shivaneej/Machine-Learning-Enabled-Expiry-Date-Recognition-and-Object-Classification-of-Grocery-Products/README.md

 <br>

 ## Final Integrated Model Prediction
 The final output of the combined system shows two things - the predicted class/category and the expiry date.
+If the image belongs to Beverage, Snack or Dairy categories, then the classification output is shown as 'Packed', otherwise it is shown as Fruits, Vegetables or Others.
 A few sample outputs are shown below:
 <br>
 <div align="center">
   	<img src="images/prediction.jpeg"> <br>